Souvik7861/PROJECTS/1.Weather Data Pipeline/README.md

 4. Install dependencies:

-• Install the required libraries and packages as specified in the project's requirements/Dependencies file.
+• Install the required libraries and packages as specified in the project's Dependencies section.

 5. Run the data pipeline: